kaplanke/orgTraverse/Readme.md

 # OrgTraverse

 A small script for extracting the organization data from Active Directory.
-And a simple web site to present a organizational chart
+And a simple web site to present an organizational chart

 Example organization json;